 The database showed a list of real people who were willing to pay to get people killed.
 What did you do?

 Around two dozen people had paid Besa Mafia thousands of dollars in Bitcoin to have people killed.
 Mostly it was husband and wife situations or scorned lovers, with a mix of male and females, from all over the world.
-Chris and I contacted the police and sent them the link to the database.
+Monteiro and I contacted the police and sent them the link to the database.